robren/quandl_fund_xlsx/README.rst

 Local Development
 -----------------

+This section is only of relevance if you wish to hack on the code yourself, perhaps to add new ratios or display other Sharadar provided data values.

 It's recommended to setup a virtual environment and perform the installation within this.
 Use  pip to install the requirements but not the